Florida Trees and Shrubs

 Florida Poisonwood tree - foliage Bark of the Poisonwood tree

-Related to Poison oak and Poison sumac the sap of the Florida Poisonwood tree contains alkaloids that cause serious skin and mucus irritations.
+Related to the Poison Oak and Poison Sumac, the sap of the Florida Poisonwood tree contains strong alkaloids that cause serious skin and mucus irritations.
 Common throughout the Florida Keys and on or near saltwater shorelines and sand dunes, Pine rocklands and coastal hammocks.

 Poisonwood is an evergreen shrub or medium sized tree 25 - 35 feet or taller, has a short trunk with drooping branches and a spreading, rounded crown.
 Poisonwood may grow as a shrub or tree.